code-423n4/2023-01-drips/README.md

 # Overview

 Radicle Drips is an EVM blockchain protocol for streaming and splitting ERC-20 tokens.

+## Docs

-See [docs](https://docs.drips.network) for a high-level introduction and documentation.
+See [docs](https://v2.docs.drips.network) for a high-level introduction and documentation.

+## Video introduction

-You can also watch a [video introduction](https://www.youtube.com/watch?v=sL3RrBDkPWA) into the codebase.
+Watch a quick [video introduction](https://www.youtube.com/watch?v=sL3RrBDkPWA) into the codebase.

 # Scope